COMMITTED TO THE SUSTAINABLE DEVELOPMENT GOALS

 Goal 8: Decent work and economic growth*

 The global value created by Iberdrola's strategy and business model leads to social and economic development over time:

-90% of Iberdrola's energy production uses local energy sources available in the actual country where the electricity is generated.
+90% of Iberdrola's energy production uses local energy sources available in the country in which the electricity is generated.